unplugin-vue-cssvars

 - There are

-, all variables will be merged, if there is a variable conflict,script setup
+script setup,options apiandcomposition apiinsfc, all variables will be merged, if there is a variable conflict,script setupwill take precedence - Ordinary

-will not exist at the same time asoptions api
+scriptinsfcwill not exist at the same time asoptions apiandcomposition api - If the normal

-, there must bescript setup
+scriptexists insfc, there must bescript setup - Common

 ● Priority after style injection